 Unconditional promises to give that are expected to be collected within one year are recorded as contributions receivable at their net realizable value.
 An allowance for uncollectible accounts is provided based on past experience with collections and estimated collectability of current receivables.
 Uncollectible accounts are charged against the allowance in the period determined to be uncollectible.
-The Organization considers all promises to give to be fully collectible at September 30, 2015.
+Promises to give at September 30, 2015 totaled \$2,687 and are considered to be fully collectible and are included in prepaid expenses and other in the accompanying statement of financial position.
 As a result, no allowance for uncollectible accounts has been recorded.
+There were no promises to give at September 30, 2016.

 Unconditional promises to give that are expected to be collected in future years are recorded at the present value of estimated future cash flows.
 The discount on those amounts is computed using an interest rate applicable to the year in which the promise is received.
-All contributions receivable are expected to be received within one year and are therefore recorded at their original value.
+All contributions receivable at September 30, 2015 are expected to be received within one year and are therefore recorded at their original value.
 Conditional promises to give are not recognized as support until such time as the conditions are substantially met.
-At September 30, 2015, promises to give totaled \$2,687 and are included in prepaid expenses and other in the accompanying statement of financial position.